 EPS does not contain any formaldehyde.
 It is a cellular plastic material made up of small, hollow polystyrene balls.

 There are very low levels of formaldehyde in the OSB (the timber panels that sandwich the EPS), but these are so minimal that even our bodies produce more!

 Because our SIP walls are completely airtight (they do not contain voids filled with air), there is no oxygen available to feed a fire.
 In addition, our SIPs contain a chemical-free flame retardant so they don’t propagate fire.
 In the event of a fire, EPS simply pulls back from the heat source and forms a hard skin.
 SIP homes perform significantly better in fires than standard timber-framed homes.

 Myth #5: EPS IS SO LIGHTWEIGHT, IT WON’T WITHSTAND AN EARTHQUAKE

 EPS’ cellular matrix has outstanding impact resistance.
 So high in fact, that this product is ideal for safety gear such as sports helmets and children’s car seats.
 EPS’ ability to absorb shock out of the movement by allowing some non-permanent flex means that it can significantly reduce the impact of a very severe earthquake.

 A SIPS home in Kaikoura proved this point when no damage resulted following the 2016 earthquake.

 MYTH 6: EPS ABSORBS MOISTURE

 Not true.
 There is a reason that EPS is used for transporting chilled foods such as raw fish and fruit; it does not absorb water or water vapour.
-It has excellent thermal and mechanical properties that remain unaffected by humidity, damp or moisture.
+It has excellent thermal and mechanical properties that remain unaffected by humidity, dampness or moisture.
 This makes EPS a fantastic product for keeping your house warm, dry and damp-free.